VORTEX: Physics-Driven Data Augmentations Using Consistency Training for Robust Accelerated MRI Reconstruction: Acknowledgements

 \subsection{Robustness to Clinically Relevant Distribution Drifts}

 Unlike many other ML domains, the source of possible distribution drifts in accelerated MRI reconstruction can be well characterized based on the known, physics-driven forward data acquisition process.
 This enables accurate simulations of many of these distribution drifts.
-Here, we simulate SNR and motion corruptions, two common and problematic artifacts, at inference time using models described in Section~\ref{section:physics-driven} at 16x scan acceleration.
-Specifically, we use $\sigma=0.2$ for light noise and $\sigma=0.4$ for heavy noise.
-Similarly, we use $\alpha=0.2$ for light motion and $\alpha=0.4$ for heavy motion.
+In this work, we simulate SNR and motion corruptions, two common MRI artifacts, at inference time using models described in \cref{section:physics-driven}.
+Specifically, we use $\sigma=0.2$ for light noise, $\sigma=0.4$ for heavy noise, $\alpha=0.2$ for light motion, and $\alpha=0.4$ for heavy motion.

+In \cref{table:mraugment}, we compare \OM's performance for in-distribution and OOD data at 16x acceleration to supervised methods using both physics-driven and the state-of-the-art image-based MRAugment augmentations, and to the state-of-the-art self-supervised via data undersampling (SSDU) reconstruction method \citep{Yaman_self}.
+We describe all baseline implementations in detail in \cref{app:baselines}.
+We isolate the benefits of consistency training with \OM from the utility of the augmentations \textit{(Aug)} themselves by separately comparing MRAugment (i.e. \textit{Aug (Image)}), \textit{Aug (Physics)}, and \textit{Aug (Image + Physics)} (details in \cref{app:experimental-details-training-hyperparams}).